 The American Bookbinders Museum (ABM) is a small, open-plan museum open to the public Tuesday – Saturday from 10am – 4pm.
-The public area is all on the ground floor; a primary exhibit area of roughly 2500 square feet with 20’ ceilings; there is an additional gallery space of roughly 250 square feet with 10’ ceilings.
+The public area is all on the ground floor: a primary exhibit area of roughly 2500 square feet with 20’ ceilings; there is an additional gallery space of roughly 250 square feet with 10’ ceilings.
 Private administration area on the mezzanine above the gallery includes the office, which is open to the exhibit floor below, and an enclosed, environmentally controlled collection storage room.
 There are four individual restrooms (two are wheelchair accessible).
-The normal capacity is 112 persons including staff.
-Under Pandemic conditions we will cap the total occupancy of the entire museum at 28 persons including staff.
+The normal capacity is 110 persons including staff.
+As of this writing (January 15, 2022) the San Francisco Department of Public Health has removed capacity limits, although all persons are required to wear a mask inside the museum.
 Pre-Pandemic our typical visitorship was between 10-20 persons a day, with an average visit duration of 1 1/2 hours in the course of a 6-hour business day.

-Aside from restrooms, the one “closed” space in the public area is the gallery, has two large doorways.
-In addition to keeping the doors open to increase airflow throughout the room, we will cap occupancy in the gallery to 3 persons (or 4 persons, if a household group of 2 is visiting together).
-Signage will state the capacity of the room.
+Aside from restrooms, the one “enclosed” space in the public area is the gallery, which has two large doorways.
+Currently we keep the two doors open to increase airflow throughout the room.

 Upstairs, the office is open to the museum floor.
 There is a collection storage room which is climate-controlled with its own HVAC for the protection of the materials stored there.